Electrically reconfigurable extended lasing state in an organic liquid-crystal microcavity: Discussion

 We have also shown the switching on and off mechanism of coupling into spatially extended lasing supermode in a reversible manner, along with the ability to bring anisotropy in the Fourier space distribution of the PL in both $k_x$ and $k_y$ directions.
+We note that previously reported electrical tuning capabilities in similar LCMC systems \cite{LempickaMirek2024, Muszynski2022} concerned the emission properties of an individual lasing state or polariton condensate.
+The wavelength tuning arose from the cavity-mode renormalization induced by the rotation of highly-birefringent LCs under an external electric field, while the polarization and condensation threshold tuning originated from the realization of the RD SOC regime.
+In contrast, in the present study we present the electrical tunability of the in-plane phase-locking mechanism between multiple lasing spots.
+While the system remains above the lasing threshold in all operation regimes, the in-plane phase-locking between the separately pumped lasing spots is controlled electrically by modifying the Fourier-plane emission distribution of each lasing state.
+This unique functionality is enabled by the combined effect of electrically tunable cavity modes and the wavelength-dependent blueshift of the coherent emission forming a highly localized optically-induced potential.
 Moreover, in the RD SOC regime, the emission from the supermode lasing state becomes circularly polarised, the coupling becomes spin-selective and the supermode emission with opposite spin separates in Fourier space.
 These findings open prospects to create fully optical systems with spin propagation control employing external voltage and optical excitation profile engineering.
 Utilising the inheritance of the pump polarisation by the supermode coherent emission, we experimentally demonstrate a non-trivial regime of coupling in a chain of phase-locked extended lasing states.
 In particular, we show that next-nearest-neighbour coupling can be tuned stronger than the nearest-neighbour coupling, which is an important limitation in the majority of experimental platforms for the investigation of many-body phenomena.
-We have focused here on the properties of one-dimensional supermode, but in the future, two-dimensional lattices of coupled lasing states can be developed with the prospect of exploring non-Hermitian physics, topologically protected states \cite{Tsesses2018, Yang2022}, and as a solid platform for photonic simulator \cite{Mahler2024, Parto2020, Tao2022} and all-optical neural networks \cite{Zuo2019, Chen2023, Matuszewski_PhysRevApplied.21.014028_2024} operating in a weakly coupled regime at room temperature.
+With this we establish organic liquid-crystal microcavity as a new versatile electrically tuneable material platform for optical lattice physics at room temperature.
+We have focused here on the properties of small one- and two-dimensional supermodes consisting of up to four lasing states.
+However, in the future larger two-dimensional lattices of coupled lasing states can be developed with the prospect of exploring non-Hermitian physics, topologically protected states \cite{Tsesses2018, Yang2022}, and as a robust platform for photonic simulator \cite{Mahler2024, Parto2020, Tao2022} and all-optical neural networks \cite{Zuo2019, Chen2023, Matuszewski_PhysRevApplied.21.014028_2024} operating in a weakly coupled regime at room temperature and offering the benefits of electrical tuning of the wavelength, polarization, and coherence as well as non-trivial coupling capabilities between the lattice nodes.